ICI3D/DAIDD/info/appinfo/index.md

 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
 tab: Info
 alerttype: success
-alertmsg: The thirteenth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held at AIMS-SA, Muizenberg, on 07-13 December 2025.
-The deadline for receipt of applications is <strong>01 October</strong>.
+alertmsg: The fourteenth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held in Nairobi, Kenya, on 28 November - 05 December 2026.
+The deadline for receipt of applications is <strong>22 September</strong>.
 ---

 {%if false%}